riffomonas/minimalR/03_combining_data_frames.md

 ## 4 D      <NA>      TRUE
 ```

-Here we see that all four samples are represented, but that the "x2" and "x3" columns have `NA` values for samples D and C, respectively.
+Here we see that all four samples are represented, but that the "diagnosis" and "previous_history" columns have `NA` values for samples D and C, respectively.
 Finally, returning to our old friend, "inner join"...

 ```r